 To break apart these misconceptions, and get to the root of these issues, we chatted with Kim Dawson, a professor in sports psychology at Wilfrid Laurier University and a mental skills consultant based out of Waterloo, Ont.
 She had a lot of grains of wisdom to offer to the runner who’s feeling poorly about his or her shape, weight or size.
 Here are some of her take-home points:

 Most people aren’t judging

-To the runner who is avoiding busy hours at the gym or runs only at quiet streets at night: you’re part of a large group.
+To the runner who avoids busy hours at the gym or runs only on quiet streets at night: you’re part of a large group.
 The good news is that you can stop worrying about what others think because truly, you’re most likely not even on their radar.
 As Dawson points out, most people are going about their business not even paying attention to the passers by.

 It’s about function, not looks

 Next time you’re feeling self-conscious about looks, remind yourself of all that your body is capable of.
 “Looks are not really something to focus on.
 You have to think about what your body can do versus what it might look like,” says Dawson.
 Don’t be so critical of something that works just fine.
 “Have you ever asked your body to do something and it let you down?
 Then why are you being so hard on it?”
 Dawson says.

 What’s the biggest causer of low self-esteem or body shape insecurities?
 “Negative self talk,” says Dawson.
 “That’s what’s doing it.
 You have to be aware of the dialogue you’re having with yourself.”
 In other words, if you tell yourself that you don’t have a great body or that your shape isn’t that of a true runner, that’s what you’re going to believe.